Wildlife friendly plants for Bees and Butterflies

 Bees and butterflies seek out nectar, it's all about food.

 Butterflies often prefer a large flower head to land on, bees climb into foxgloves but like open flowers as well.
-Bees see colour differently, and are attracted to blues (and yellow which they see as blue) Most herbs are bee magnets, oregano and chives are often covered with masses of bees and insects.
+Bees see colour differently, and are attracted to blues (and yellow which they see as blue) Most herbs are bee magnets.
+Plant oregano and chives and they will be a mass of bees and insects.

-There are some plants which strongly recommended: the common Buddleja which is known as the butterfly bush but really does get covered in butterflies.
-Equally attractive is the late summer flowering Sedum which can be planted around the base of the Buddleja to provide a butterfly feast.
+There are some plants which strongly recommended: the common Buddleja which is known as the butterfly bush, and it really does get covered in butterflies.
+Its flowers are aromatic, similar to many herbs.
+Equally attractive is the late summer flowering Sedum ideal planted around the base of a Buddleja to provide a butterfly feast.

-Bees cannot get enough of Oregano, Alliums, Foxgloves and Veronicastrum, see the image at the foot of this page and if you look closely you will see the bees dotted on the plant.
-There are more ideas on plants for bees.
+Bees cannot get enough of Oregano, Alliums, Foxgloves and Veronicastrum, see the image at the foot of this page and if you look closely, you will see the bees dotted on the plant.
+There are more ideas about plants for bees.

 Bees and Butterflies in the Veg plot